Australia fightback leaves Pivac future in doubt

 Pivac will do well to survive this capitulation against Australia.

-A review into the autumn campaign will be held by the Welsh Rugby Union (WRU), although Pivac is due to fly to France tomorrow to finalise preparations for next year's World Cup.
+A review into the autumn campaign will be held by the Welsh Rugby Union (WRU), although Pivac is scheduled to fly to France on Sunday to finalise preparations for next year's World Cup.

 Former coach Warren Gatland was watching the Australia loss from the Principality Stadium sidelines in his television commentary role.